wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

-# Create a REST API
+# Create Your First REST API

 A RESTful API (Application Program Interface) uses HTTP requests to access and use data.
 The operations you can perform on data are GET (reading), PUT (updating), POST (creating), and DELETE (deleting).